letssudormrf/rpm-spec/README.md

 Spec and source file to build rpms

-mv files (except spec file) to SOURCES directory
+mv files (exclude spec file) to SOURCES directory

 and then